 Reliability of visual measurement of forefoot alignment

-Two articles on PainSci cite Cornwall 2004: 1.
+Two pages on PainSci cite Cornwall 2004: 1.
 Complete Guide to Plantar Fasciitis 2.
 Is Diagnosis for Pain Problems Reliable?

 PainSci notes on Cornwall 2004: